My passion for sharing

 An acronym for taking action: SCRAM exams, and being FEISTY©

-My book "101 Things You Should Know About Breast Cancer" covers information about risk, early detection, diagnosis, treatment, strategies for optimal well-being during and after treatment, and how to support those going through treatment, including what to say and do.
+I was asked to write "101 Things You Should Know About Breast Cancer" which covers information about risk, early detection, diagnosis, treatment, strategies for optimal well-being during and after treatment, and how to support those going through treatment, including what to say and do.
 Feedback from readers and experts have consistently shared that it has been an invaluable resource for them, regardless of cancer status.